- Indoor and Outdoor

 Yes, there is an onsite restaurant and snacks are available.

-Faringdon Folly Tower and Woodland has not told us if they are fully wheelchair friendly.
+No, Faringdon Folly Tower and Woodland is not wheelchair friendly.

-Faringdon Folly Tower and Woodland has not told us if they are fully pushchair friendly.
+No, Faringdon Folly Tower and Woodland have stated they are not pushchair friendly.

 Faringdon Folly Tower and Woodland has not told us if they are dog friendly.